 Guapuruvu (Schizolobium parahybum) or Bocurubu, Guapiruvu, Bandarra, Bucuruva, Guapurubu, Igarapobu, Pau-de-vintém, Pataqueira, Pau-de-canoa, Pau-de-tamanco.
-Occurs in coastal Atlantic Forest in Southeast Brazil.
-It is the tree symbol of the city of Florianópolis.
+This occurs in coastal Atlantic Forest in Southeast Brazil.
+It is the true symbol of the city of Florianópolis.
 The tree is usually 20 to 30 m tall and 60 to 80 cm in diameter.
 It is resistant to biological deterioration.
 Wood is easy to enjoy carving, but there is difficulty in fixing nails and screws.
-The wood is weak, but excellent for the making of light craft type boats.
-Used to manufacture sticks, aircraft models, toys, dugout canoes and small boats.
+The wood is weak but excellent for the making of light craft-type boats.
+Used to manufacture sticks, aircraft models, toys, dugout canoes, and small boats.